-Columbia Memorial Hospital (CMH) is the fastest growing rural hospital in the state of Oregon.
+CMH is the fastest growing rural hospital in the state of Oregon.
 We are a full-service, not-for-profit, Level IV Trauma and Critical Access Hospital located in Astoria and one of only five remaining independent hospitals in the state.

-CMH is a hub for healthcare in the region.
+CMH’s health clinic and medical centers are a hub for healthcare in the region.
 The main hospital includes private, inpatient suites, an emergency department that is staffed by board-certified emergency medicine physicians from Oregon Health & Sciences University (OHSU), a newly renovated family birthing center, state-of-the-art surgical program, full-service lab, advanced radiology services, and more.

 Columbia Memorial Hospital is a Healthcare Facilities Accreditation Program (HFAP) accredited hospital.
 HFAP is a nationally recognized healthcare facility accreditation organization, with deeming authority from the Centers for Medicare and Medicaid Services (CMS).
 HFAP meets or exceeds the standards required by CMS to provide accreditation to all hospitals, ambulatory care/surgical facilities, mental health facilities, physical rehabilitation facilities, clinical laboratories, critical access hospitals and stroke centers.

 The mission of Columbia Memorial Hospital is to provide excellence, leadership and compassion in the enhancement of health for those we serve.